 A stick of carrot or apple should be given for the child to chew on, rather than a rusk.

-Protein meals for the infant can include cooked egg yolk, and very finely minced or shredded meat.
+Meals for the infant can include cooked egg yolk, and very finely minced or shredded meat.
 A very small amount of easily digested pulses such as lentils can be included, but avoid the hard-to-digest kidney beans and soya beans.